This Spring ILR is offering over 70 classes and 5 day trips. So, when can you register? Now! Click here to view all of our offerings.

 Introducing Hullabaloo – The new look and feel of the Personal Enrichment program here at FCC.
 Experience new classes where individuals of all ages can come together to learn a skill, share an experience, and have a blast with good company.
 Meet up with friends to paint “happy little trees” in a Bob Ross Painting class.
 Make it a date as you learn the science behind mixing hand-crafted cocktails.
 Get some dirt on your hands as you create a DIY Hobby Greenhouse.
 Whether you’re new to Frederick, or a lifelong native, you’ll experience something special in our new classes that focus as much on fun as they do learning.

-Happy Little Trees starts on August 26th, check it out here.
+Happy Little Trees held on January 27th, check it out here.

 Want to explore more classes?
 Check them out here.